firefly-iii/docs/new-docs/advanced-installation/cron.md

 ## Cron jobs in Docker

 The Docker image does *not* support cron jobs.
-This is by design, because Docker images should do as little as possible.
+This is by design, because Docker images are designed to do one task.
 There are several solutions.

 ### Call the cron job from outside the Docker container

-Use any tool or system to call the URL as documented above.
+Use any tool or system to call the URL.
+See the preceding documentation.

 ### Call the cron job from the host system